tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <mark>Scar's unforgivable sin seems to be his refusal to support the heterosexual patriarchy that Simba and his father represent.
 This social system is canonized during the film's opening number, "The Circle of Life."</mark> <mark>While Scar actively defies the social order celebrated in this number, the other gay figures help the young straight lion and are not seen as monsters mainly because they view him as the rightful ruler of the land.
 Zazu, Timon and Pumbaa all aid Simba in his quest to reestablish his claim to the throne, endorsing his divine right. </mark>

 <mark>This would fit directly into how</mark> establishment liberals in corporate America like the queers to behave.
-"Fit into the already established social roles and everything will be okay." <span visual=none on="?" off="?">Pete Buttigeeg got to run for president because he was essentially a straight man with a husband  (suburban home, two dogs, no children yet, but surely they'll be on their way by 2024), fitting into exactly what heteronormative society expects.</span>
+"Fit into the already established social roles and everything will be okay." <span visual=none on="?" off="?"><mark yikes>Pete Buttigeeg got to run for president because he was essentially a straight man with a husband (suburban home, two dogs, no children yet, but surely they'll be on their way by 2024), fitting into exactly what heteronormative society expects.</mark></span>

 But Scar doesn't fit that mold, refuses to fit into that mold, and so he's looked down upon by the other lions, basically excommunicated from the pride.
 And since he doesn't fit the mold, he's portrayed as a Nazi, Hitler himself in fact, with all the mincing mannerisms that Hitler has been mocked for over the years.
 While *The Lion King* became a massive hit, Disney had to add gay men to the list of people unhappy with their product